“On a scale of 1-4, how trustworthy [and influential] was each of the following sources you used [when purchasing a SaaS product]?”

 TrustRadius asked 1,036 technology buyers that question in its 2020 B2B Buyers Disconnect study.

-Their answers proved Product-Led Growth — where your product is the primary vehicle to get and activate users — is here to stay.
+Their answers proved that Product-Led Growth — where your product is the primary vehicle to get and activate users — is here to stay.

 Data doesn’t lie.
 And in this case, it confirmed that, when buying software, four sources your potential customers trust the most are: